karatelabs/karate/karate-core/README.md

 Only one keyword sets up UI automation in Karate, typically by specifying the URL to open in a browser.
 And then you would use the built-in [`driver`](#syntax) JS object for all other operations, combined with Karate's [`match`](https://github.com/intuit/karate#prepare-mutate-assert) syntax for assertions where needed.

 ## `driver`
 Navigates to a new page / address.
-If this is the first instance in a test, this step also initializes the [`driver`](#syntax) instance for future step operations as per what is [configured](#configure-driver).
+If this is the first instance in a test, this step also initializes the [`driver`](#syntax) instance for all subsequent steps - using what is [configured](#configure-driver).

 ```cucumber
 Given driver 'https://github.com/login'